jimlawless51-tech/UNIVERSAL-DRIFT-FRAMEWORK/README.md

-# UNIVERSAL-DRIFT-FRAMEWORK
+# Drift Science

-Drift Science is a unified framework explaining how systems, identities and AI models change over time.
-It maps drift patterns, stability loss and behaviour shifts using clear structural rules.
-This repo contains the core text and concepts.
+Drift Science is a unified framework for understanding how systems, identities and AI models change over time.
+This repository contains the core text and concepts from the Drift Science monograph.

+## Contents
+- Monograph (monograph.md)
+- Key concepts and definitions

+## Keywords
+AI drift, system change, identity drift, stability loss, drift dynamics